 How to Choose the Best Probiotics for Men and Women

 In women, reproductive stages impact hormonal balances and can react with the digestive system.
 For example, there’s evidence of postmenopausal women benefitting from probiotic strains of Lactobacillus spp.
 Women may also find this strain to be beneficial when experiencing infections like vaginosis and fungus.11

-Similarly, women with IBS or IBD may find some relief from their stomach troubles with strains of Lactobacillus plantarum, which is shown to help with symptoms across genders.12
+Similarly, women may find some relief from their stomach troubles with strains of Lactobacillus plantarum, which is shown to help with bowel discomfort across genders.12

-And in a small study, men saw a decrease in their cholesterol levels after consuming Bifidobacterium-fermented yogurt for a period of time.14 However, further research is needed to better understand this correlation.
+And in a small study, men saw a decrease in their cholesterol levels after consuming Bifidobacterium-fermented yogurt for a period of time.13 However, further research is needed to better understand this correlation.

 While men and women have diverse needs when it comes to probiotics, prebiotics are more universal.
 The prebiotic fiber in Benefiber works the same way in men and women: by nourishing the good bacteria and keeping the microbiome balanced and happy.

-Whether you’re taking probiotics to address stomach troubles, fight infections, or just to maintain a healthy gut, prebiotics give these microorganisms the best possible chance to flourish.**
+Whether you’re taking probiotics to address stomach troubles or just to maintain a healthy gut, prebiotics give these microorganisms the best possible chance to flourish.*